metio/memoization.java/README.md

 Fn4<T1, T2, T3, T4, OUTPUT> memoizedFunction = MemoizeLambda.fn4(function, keyFunction, cache);
 ```

-Note that `Memoize` and `MemoizeJool` do accept any `Map`, however they copy the entries in the map to a new `ConcurrentHashMap` in case the provided `Map` is not a `ConcurrentMap`.
+Note that the static factory methods do accept any `Map`, however they copy the entries in the map to a new `ConcurrentHashMap` in case the provided `Map` is not a `ConcurrentMap`.
 This is done in order to ensure atomic `computeIfAbsent` behavior.

 ## Integration